-So in an earlier post I shared that I had been pickpocketed late last year and hence no longer had my physical four year Carte de Sejour, which was perhaps the hardest-earned French document in my possession.
+So in an earlier post I shared that I had been pickpocketed late last year and hence no longer had my physical four-year carte de séjour, which was perhaps the hardest-earned French document in my possession.
 In that same article I noted that it really wasn’t such an important document in terms of daily life in France, and after this most recent theft, I had a number of trips in which an EU residence card had no relevance: visits to Australia, New Zealand, Singapore, the UK, Italy, then Bulgaria.
 However, then a little thing called lockdown happened and when we were finally deconfined, the EU residence card took on a new meaning.
-I knew in the back of my mind that I should have some kind of replacement document, but knowing that I was putting in for my ten year card quite soon led me to rely on my confidence on how the system worked and my inherent knowledge of and patience with French immigration.
+I knew in the back of my mind that I should have some kind of replacement document, but knowing that I was putting in for my ten-year card quite soon led me to rely on my confidence in how the system worked and my inherent knowledge of and patience with French immigration.

 The end of July saw me at the Aer Lingus counter in Chicago, following a whirlwind three-week trip to the US which I took because of a convergence of very low airfares and the possibility of doing some work with a client as well as on one of my business projects.
 I’d also get some family time.
 I was tired, but the accomplished-a-lot-and-feeling-good kind of tired.
 The agent at the counter asked for my passport and then she asked if I had residence in France.
 I said that I did and handed her a photocopy of my residence card.
 She didn’t really know her way around it so I pointed to the expiration date, which is in September of next year.
 She nodded, but slowly.
 A colleague hovered nearby.
 “No way a photocopy is good enough,” he said in a voice probably intended to be low enough that I couldn’t hear, but I did.
 “Legit, I think he needs to have the actual card.”
 She seemed swayed by this and asked me to wait while she “checked on something” (read: go ask my boss).
 She came out after a few minutes during which time I continued to smile and look composed.
 She didn’t seem to look too dire when she came back, but wanted a bit more context.